THE TAG BLOG

 Less than half of the items that don't end up in landfills sell for their full price again.

 Besides robbing you of stock and eroding your margins, return policy abuse also unnecessarily inflates your overheads and logistics costs.

-Facilitating the return process is a costly business, and every fraudulent return your e-commerce business has to process adds to logistics expenses, customer care-related payroll expenses, and more.
+Facilitating the return process is costly; every fraudulent return your e-commerce business has to process adds to logistics expenses, customer care-related payroll expenses, and more.

 Inflated Repackaging and Refurbishing Costs

-Another way return policy abuse leeches your profits is through repackaging and refurbishment costs.
+Another way return policy abuse leeches your profits is repackaging and refurbishing costs.
 Many returned items require repackaging before you can list them as stock again.